johndevs/gradle-vaadin-plugin/README.md

 Not provided by the Vaadin plugin directly but inherited from other dependent plugins.
 * ``jar`` - Create Vaadin Directory compatible Addon jar out of the project.
 Metadata can be configurated with the vaadin.addon.* properties.
+* ``war``- Create a WAR archive of the project which can run on any application server.

 # Plugin configurations
 The following configuration options are available.